tsgates/arch-wiki-markdown/wiki/Input_Japanese_using_uim.md

 Using pacman

-Pull down the necessary things with a :

-    # pacman -S uim
+Install uim from the official repositories.

 Compiling uim from source using PKGBUILD

-For instance, if you want to build uim with your configurationin, you can compile from source.
+If you want to build uim with your configurationin, you can compile from source, using ABS for istance.
+See official wiki for all configure options.

-Arch's configuration

-In Arch official repository, uim is built with the following custom configuration (as of 1.8.4):
+In Arch official repositories, uim is built with the following custom configuration (as of 1.8.6):

--   --with-anthy-utf8 : Enable Anthy(UTF-8) support
+-   --with-anthy-utf8 - Enable Anthy(UTF-8) support
--   --with-qt4-immodule : Build Qt4 immodule
+-   --with-qt4-immodule - Build Qt4 immodule
--   --with-qt4 : Build uim-tools for Qt4
+-   --with-qt4 - Build uim-tools for Qt4

-Please see official wiki for all configure options.

-Steps to build

-The one of the easy way to build from source is using ABS.
- First, install ABS:

-    # pacman -S abs

-Update ABS:

-    # abs

-Then, copy uim's directory to under your $HOME.
-For example:

-    $ cp -R /var/abs/extra/uim ~/sources/

-Edit PKGBUILD.

-Finally, run makepkg under uim directory to make and install package:

-    $ makepkg -s -i
+If you want KDE4 plasma widget, install automoc4 for making dependency, and add --enable-kde4-applet option to PKGBUILD file.

 > Input method